Lumines II: Reception

 The game received "favorable" reviews according to the review aggregation website Metacritic.
 In Japan, Famitsu gave it a score of 31 out of 40.

 A common compliment from reviewers was the new features introduced in the game.
 Pocket Gamer praised the new features introduced in Lumines II, specifically the Sequencer and called it "brilliant".
 IGN gave compliments to the new features and claimed it managed to expand on just about every facet of its predecessor.
 GameDaily also noted Lumines II improved on the original while staying true to the franchise's spirit.
 GamePro found the Mission mode enjoyable and noted it to be challenging for both newcomers and veteran players.
 (Note: GamePro gave the game three 4.5/5 scores for graphics, sound, and control, and 4/5 for fun factor.)
 GameSpot also gave the game a favorable review, although had minor criticisms of the new modes for not feeling fresh.
 One particular feature that was criticized was the skins that use music videos for their respective licensed songs, due to not able to enjoy them as much as during gameplay.
 PALGN appreciated the Skin edit mode and Sequencer features allowing them to customize the order of the skins and also create their own beats.

 The song selection received mixed reviews.
 Pocket Gamer noted that the enjoyment of the game depended on the song selection, but also stated that it is still possible to be entranced by the music one normally hates by being entranced by the gameplay.
 Eurogamer was more critical, criticizing the inclusion of western songs, calling the original game the better option.
 PALGN was also disappointed in the song selection for a western audience, but felt it didn't ruin the game.
 GameSpot noted that Lumines fans may be put off by newer artists, but noted the soundtrack is robust, well-around, and able to appeal to a larger audience.
 Game Informer shared similar sentiment to GameSpot, stating that the soundtrack isn't made up of "Top 40 Countdown" and uses underground music alongside returning songs.
 GameDaily stated that the songs from the "tried-and-true" music artists were considerably old and didn't have the same impact from when initially released, while noting that the songs work well with the overall feel of the game.

-GameZone gave the game 7.8 out of 10, saying, "When a game is as much to play as the first Lumines then it's hard to accept limited imitations packaged as new editions."
+GameZone criticized the game, stating "When a game is as much to play as the first Lumines then it's hard to accept limited imitations packaged as new editions."
 However, Edge gave it six out of ten, saying, "Memories of Mizuguchi's original may hold more value than anything offered here, making for an unusual proposition.
 Highly enjoyable as it is, Lumines II is tough to recommend."

 Lumines II won the Special Class award and Song Collection in the 2006 NAVGTR Awards.
 The song implemented into the game, Heavenly Star by Genki Rockets, was nominated for Best Song in the 2006 Spike TV Video Game Awards and 2006 NAVGTR Awards.